acerus/shoppable-recipes/readme.txt

 6. Publisher integration example

 == Changelog ==
+= v 1.1.6 (24.11.2021) =
+* added: new shortcode parameter (url) to specify custom recipe URL (by default widget uses URL of the page it's inserted into).
 = v 1.1.5 (19.11.2021) =
 * fixed a bug with recipe URL
 = v 1.1.3 (16.11.2021) =